shanebp/BP-xProfile-Location/readme.txt

 == Upgrade Notice ==

+= 1.8 =
+* Tested with 5.0.2
+* Improve multisite support

+= 1.7 =
+* Add settings field for the 'Google Maps API key' to BuddyPress settings.
+Manually placing the key in the code is no longer required.
+But if you have already done so, it will be backward compatible.

+= 1.6 =
+* Add 'Description' field output when the Profile field is shown

 = 1.5 =
 * Prevent saving of field data and geocode if the value is an empty serialized array, a:0:{}

 = 1.4 =
 * Changed the method for supporting the BP Profile Search plugin.
 You must have at least version 4.7.8 of the BP Profile Search plugin in order to be able to search on any profile fields that you add using the BP xProfile Location plugin.

 = 1.3 =
 * Added check for enabled BuddyPress Extended Profiles component